LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version TBD
 *Released*: TBD
-* EditableGrid cell render optimization - prevent unnecessary re-render of all cells when one is edited/selected/etc.
+* EditableGrid cell render optimization
+    - prevent unnecessary re-render of all cells when one is edited/selected/etc.
+    - move reactn global state connection to EditableGrid and make Cell components PureComponents
+    - update to reactn version 2.2.4

 ### version 0.13.0
 *Released*: 14 January 2020